lanre-OG/Static-Analysis-Lab/README.md

   AST analysis often adopts a pattern-matching approach where rules for AST patterns are defined and the analysis is accomplished by traversing the AST and checking the visited structures against defined rules.

+#### Symbolic Execution
+* Performs a path-senstive walk of Clang's CFG
+* Similar to program execution but
+  * explores every possible path through the program
+  * Uses symbolic values
+* Collects the constraints on symbolic values along each path
+* Uses constraints to determine feasibility of paths

 #### Learning Objectives
 * Students will be able to configure and execute software analysis tools